Childhood and Education Journey of Fareed Zakaria in Timeline

 Others born on this day/year

-In 1986, Fareed Zakaria graduated with a Bachelor of Arts from Yale University, where he was president of the Yale Political Union, editor in chief of the Yale Political Monthly, and a member of the Scroll and Key society.
+In 1986, Fareed Zakaria graduated with a Bachelor of Arts from Yale University.
+During his time there, he was the president of the Yale Political Union and editor in chief of the Yale Political Monthly.

-In 1993, Fareed Zakaria gained a PhD in government from Harvard University, where he studied under Samuel P. Huntington and Stanley Hoffmann, as well as international relations theorist Robert Keohane.
+In 1993, Fareed Zakaria earned a PhD in government from Harvard University, where he studied under Samuel P. Huntington and Stanley Hoffmann.

 1997: Marriage to Paula Throckmorton